CUmingz/Capstone-Project/image/Capstone Report.md

 * *Udacity_CUSTOMERS_052018.csv*: Demographics data for customers of a mail-order company; 191,652 persons (rows) x 369 features (columns)

 Because these two datasets are the demographics characteristics of general population and company's customers.
-It is worthy to explore and compare the clustering analysis betIen these two groups.
+It is worthy to explore and compare the clustering analysis between these two groups.
 And match the general population with our customers.
 Then, I are able to find out the targeted population that share similar behaviors as our current customers.
 After cleaning these two datasets in similar fashion, I would like to perform clustering analysis on both datasets with same number of clusters.
 And then these two cluster distributions Ire then compared to see where the strongest customer base for the company is.

 Two dataset for customer conversion prediction:
 * *Udacity_MAILOUT_052018_TRAIN.csv*: Demographics data for individuals who Ire targets of a marketing campaign; 42,982 persons (rows) x 367 (columns).